The-Grid-Data/TGS/tgs-004/doc/assets.address.md

 Specifications:

-Description: ```What is the smart contract address of the asset issuer?
-Aka where did this asset come from?```

-Validation steps: ```This information should be found via block explorer and ideally is checked against the documentation from the project.
-Assets should only be deployed on one address per blockchain. ```
+Description: ```The unique smart contract address of the Asset on the blockchain it is deployed on.
+Use a standard blockchain explorer to validate the address.```

+Validation steps: ```1.
+Check the Asset's official documentation or website for the smart contract address.
+2. Use a reputable blockchain explorer (e.g. Etherscan for Ethereum) to confirm the address exists and corresponds to the Asset.
+3. Ensure the address format matches the standards of the specific blockchain (e.g. 0x prefix for Ethereum).```

 In DBD: ```True```

-Notes: ```This may be multiple? ```
+Notes:: ```This may be multiple? ```